Gaussian process policy iteration with additive Schwarz acceleration for forward and inverse HJB and mean field game problems: GP Policy Iteration Frameworks

 In this subsection, we present a unified GPPI framework to solve forward and inverse stationary MFG problems.
 For brevity, we illustrate our method using the following prototypical MFG system on the $d$-dimensional torus $\mathbb{T}^d$:

-Here, $u$ denotes the value function, $m$ the agent distribution, $H$ the Hamiltonian, $F$ the coupling term, $V$ the spatial cost, $\nu$ the viscosity constant, and $\lambda\in\mathbb{R}$ enforces the unit mass constraint on $m$.
-In a typical MFG forward problem, one seeks to solve $(u, m, \lambda)$, which encodes the Nash equilibrium, given the environmental configuration $(H, \nu, F, V)$.
+{Here, $u$ denotes the value function, $m$ the agent distribution, $H$ the Hamiltonian, $F$ the coupling term, $V$ the spatial cost, $\nu$ the viscosity coefficient, and $\lambda$ is a real constant.
+In a typical MFG forward problem, one seeks to solve $(u, m, \lambda)$, which encodes the Nash equilibrium, given the environmental configuration $(H, \nu, F, V)$. }

 For the inverse problem, we aim to infer both the agents' strategies and the environmental parameters from partial, noisy observations of the agents' distribution and the environment.
-More precisely, we seek to solve the following inverse problem. \begin{problem} Let \(V^*\) be a spatial cost function.
+More precisely, we seek to solve the following inverse problem. \begin{problem} Let \(V^*\) be a spatial cost function and suppose that the components \((H,\nu,F)\) are known.
 Assume that, for a given \(V^*\), the stationary MFG system \eqref{eqonedimension1forward} admits a unique classical solution \((u^*,m^*,\lambda^*)\).
-In practice, we only observe noisy, partial measurements of \(m^*\) and \(V^*\), and our goal is to recover the full configuration \((u^*,m^*,\lambda^*,V^*)\).
+In practice, we only observe noisy, partial measurements of \(m^*\) and \(V^*\), and our goal is to compute a regularized reconstruction of the configuration \((u^*,m^*,\lambda^*,V^*)\).

 To formalize, suppose we have: